-Your child can probably take six or seven paces before stopping for a short break.
+Your 3 year old can probably take six or seven paces before stopping for a short break.
 His balance is good, and he is more confident and stable when jumping up and down.
 He tries harder and achieves more.

 He’s more socially confident